Linaro/lava/doc/v2/naming-conventions.rst

 Naming conventions and LAVA architecture
 ****************************************

-Certain terms used in LAVA have specific meanings, please be consistent, across all media, in the use of the following terms:
+Certain terms used in LAVA have specific meanings.
+Please be consistent in the use of the following terms:

 .. seealso:: :ref:`glossary`